wbooker/GTF_Polyploid_ABC/README.md

-# ABC analysis of polyploid specation used for gray treefrogs *Hyla versicolor*
+# ABC analysis of polyploid specation, chromosomal inheritance, and evolutionary histories
-Polyploidization and inheritance mode model estimation using Approximate Bayesian Computation
+Polyploidization and inheritance mode model estimation using Approximate Bayesian Computation.
+Developed for studying speciation in the North American gray treefrog complex *Hyla chrysoscelis/versicolor*

 This repository contains scripts and information on how to run an ABC analysis to estimate the mode of polyploid formation and the pattern of chromosomal inheritance using sequence data.
 As of now, this analysis only works for tetraploids.